 (1) Authorized Number of Shares.
-Subject to adjustment under this Section 4(a) and Section 9, the aggregate number of ordinary shares (\notin 0.05 par value per share) of the Company (the "Ordinary Shares") that may be issued with respect to Awards granted under the Plan on or after the Amendment Effective Date shall not exceed 3,903,819 shares, including (A) 3,500,000 shares and (B) 403,819 shares, which is the number of shares that remained available for Awards under the Plan as of March 31, 2023.
-The number of shares remaining available for Awards under the Plan as of the Amendment Effective Date.
-In addition, subject to adjustment under this Section 4(a) and Section 9, any Ordinary Shares subject to outstanding Awards granted under the Plan as of the Amendment Effective Date that are payable in Ordinary Shares and that are forfeited, terminated, surrendered, exchanged, cancelled or expired or otherwise lapse for any reason, in each case, without having been exercised, vested or paid in Ordinary Shares subject to an outstanding Award are not issued by reason of the forfeiture, termination, surrender, exchange, cancellation, expiration or lapse of such Award, or by reason of being settled in cash in lieu of Ordinary Shares, then such Ordinary Shares shall immediately again be available for issuance under the Plan.
+Subject to adjustment under this Section 4(a) and Section 9, the aggregate number of ordinary shares (€0.05 par value per share) of the Company (the "Ordinary Shares") that may be issued with respect to Awards granted under the Plan on or after the Amendment Effective Date shall not exceed 3,903,819 shares, including (A) 3,500,000 shares and (B) 403,819 shares, which is the number of shares that remained available for Awards under the Plan as of March 31, 2023.
+The number of shares remaining available for Awards under the Plan as of the Amendment Effective Date will be reduced by the number of Ordinary Shares subject to Awards granted under the Plan after March 31, 2023 and prior to the Amendment Effective Date.
+In addition, subject to adjustment under this Section 4(a) and Section 9, any Ordinary Shares subject to outstanding Awards granted under the Plan as of the Amendment Effective Date.
+In addition, subject to adjustment Effective Date that are payable in Ordinary Shares and that are forfeited, terminated, surrendered, exchanged, cancelled or expired or otherwise lapse for any reason, in each case, without having been exercised, vested or paid in Ordinary Shares, on or after the Amendment Effective Date, may be issued with respect to Awards under this Plan.
+To the extent that Ordinary Shares subject to an outstanding Award are not issued by reason of the forfeiture, termination, surrender, exchange, cancellation, expiration or lapse of such Award, or by reason of being settled in cash in lieu of Ordinary Shares, then such Ordinary Shares shall immediately again be available for issuance under the Plan.